Beginner Guide & FAQs

 Tips for the class

 Take it easy for your first few class.
 Don’t expect to be able to do everything during the first session and take breaks when you need to.
 Anytime in class that you are struggling, bring your attention to your breathing and slow it down.
-Learning to breath calmly in and out through the nose is the key to mastering your practice.
+Pay special attention to the breathing techniques for the class.
+This is key to mastering your practice.

 What do I need to bring?

 Your yoga clothes, two towels, water and a plastic bag to put your wet things in afterwards.
-Mats and towels are available to hire from the studio for £1 each or to purchase.
+Yoga mats and towels are available to hire from the studio for £1 each or to purchase.
 We also sell bottles of water for £1.50.

 Can I practice if I am pregnant?

 When pregnant, it is best not to attempt any new form of exercise.
-However, if you have been practicing Bikram regularly for at least one year, you can continue your practice, after your first trimester, performing a modified version of the floor series.
+However, if you have been practicing hot yoga or Pilates regularly for at least one year, you can continue your practice, after your first trimester.
+Performing modified version of some of the postures.
 Please speak to your instructor for further advice about practicing whilst pregnant.

 How to get to the studio